jonbng/jonbng/README.md

 <p>
   - I love Fedora Linux, Python, Typescript (sometimes), Unity and most stuff FOSS <br/>
   - I use Fedora Linux as my main OS<br/>
-  - 14 Years on earth<br/>
+  - 15 Years on earth<br/>
   - Voluntary at <a href="https://codingpirates.dk/">Coding pirates
 </p>

-- 🔭 I’m currently working on: A homework discord bot and a rocket
+- 🔭 I’m currently working on: A mobilegame for play store and a rocket
 - 🌱 I’m currently learning: Trying to get good at typescript
 - 👯 I’m looking to collaborate on: Dont know...
 DM me :)
 - 🤔 I’m looking for help with: How not to break npm / yarn